Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 There was a trip to Ulladulla over the Australia Day Long Weekend and in February Tim Rigg organised a camping weekend at Bonnie Vale in Royal National Park, with dives on Cat Dive (owned by Les Caterson).
 March saw a trip to Jervis Bay and in May a trip to Terrigal.
 The June Long Weekend was a trip to Forster.
 Michael Cufer married Wendy early in the year.
 At the end of June there were 60 members.

 In August some members go on a trip to the Solomon Islands organised by Shiprock Dive.
 Carol Scrimshaw was elected as President, Ian Champion was Vice-President.
 Geoff was still Treasurer.
 This would be his last year in this position.
 The October Long weekend was spent at Montague Island and there was a trip to Jervis Bay in November.
+Michael McFadyen joined the Club in the second half of the year.

 The Christmas Party was held at the home of Rodger Clark and Carol Scrimshaw.
 There were 43 members at the end of the year.